 DC’s lack of tall buildings is certainly one of it’s defining characteristics.
 Given our human tendencies to be loss averse, to embrace the status quo, it shouldn’t be a surprise that changing such a characteristic can be shocking to some.

-I’ve written on the height limit before, as have
+I’ve written on the height limit before,

 Continue reading Bad reasons to support DC’s Height Act